godfreylehokoG/AirBnB_clone/README.md

 # AirBnB_clone
-This is my AirBnB clone
+First part of the AirBnB clone